CaoGiaHieu-dev/flutter_localization_mapper/README.md

 - grants `replace_string.sh` executable permission
 - generates translations
 - write required imports and annotations to generated `app-localization` file
-- generates other part files with `app-localization` mapper inclusive
+- generates a part file with `app-localization` mapper and extension.

 Note: ensure to change `filePath` to your `/app_localizations.dart` file location.
 ```sh